erson/misewe/TEST.md

-# Misewe Web Server Test Protocol
+# Zircon Web Server Test Protocol

-This document describes the test protocol for the Misewe web server.
+This document describes the test protocol for the Zircon web server.
 The test protocol covers various aspects of the server's functionality, including HTTP requests, response headers, security features, and rate limiting.

 ## Test Categories